 Unknown glitches can interfere with the smooth functioning of the service.
-For example, Google Maps screen turn blank due to a bugged cookie Google is known to leave in your browser.
-To restore its functions and enable it again delete it.
+For example, Google Maps screen turns blank due to a bugged cookie Google is known to leave in your browser.
+To restore its functions and enable it again, delete it.

 First, click on ‘Menu’ (3 Dots) menu visible in the upper right corner of your computer screen.

 Next, select ‘Settings’ from the list of the options displayed there.

 Thereafter scroll down to the bottom and choose ‘Advanced’.

 When directed to a new page, look for an option that reads ‘Content Settings’.

 There, click on ‘Cookies’ and on the next page click “See all cookies and site data.”

 Here, in the empty search bar type www.google.com and hit ‘Enter’ key.